cn0047/stash/ed/r.jwt/README.md

 HMAC (symmetric) algorithm - probably the most common algorithm for signed JWTs.

-RSA and ECDSA algorithms (asymmetric)
+RSA and ECDSA algorithms (asymmetric).

+HS256 - HMAC with SHA-256.